 • Take at least one elective in the English area (Creative Writing, Yearbook, Debate)

 • Have completed AP Calculus before Senior year, preferably BC Calculus (if you are enrolled as a senior, this will also be acceptable)

 • Attending Boys’ or Girls’ State

-• Have many hours of community service
+• Have participated in multiple community service projects

 • Participate in city youth councils

 • A 3.5 GPA and/or rank in the top 10% of the class